OpenAtom-Linyaps/linyaps/docs/pages/en/guide/ll-flatpak-convert/convert-flatpak.md

 ll-pica-flatpak convert org.videolan.VLC --build --layer
 ```

-To specify the version of the Linglong application to be generated, you need to add the --version parameter.
+To specify the version of the linyaps application to be generated, you need to add the --version parameter.

 ```bash
 ll-pica-flatpak convert org.videolan.VLC --version "1.0.0.0" --build --layer
 ```

-To specify the base environment and version of the Linglong application, you need to add the --base and --base-version parameters.
+To specify the base environment and version of the linyaps application, you need to add the --base and --base-version parameters.

 ```bash
 ll-pica-flatpak convert org.videolan.VLC --base "org.deepin.base.flatpak.kde" --base-version "6.7.0.2" --build --layer